 As point 4 in the Install guide says: You need to start Emacs from the terminal

-for Spacemacs to download all its files.
-Then restart and you will have the Spacemacs app.
-You will also be able to run it from the terminal by running emacs (unless you decided to follow the instructions at the link above for trying Spacemacs without modifying your existing emacs).
+You will be asked which editing style you prefer.
+I recommend you type v for Vim and ENTER, then press ENTER to accept the defaults.
+Then, once Spacemacs has downloaded and installed its packages, restart and you will have the Spacemacs app.
+You will also be able to run it from the terminal by running emacs (unless you decided to follow the instructions at the link above for trying Spacemacs without modifying your existing Emacs).

 In Spacemacs you can use arrow and Page-up and Page-down keys and the mouse, but it is recommended that the next thing to do is have a look through the Spacemacs evil (vi) tutor as suggested in the Quick Start Guide